danilkiff/pq3.ru/content/posts/architectural-integrity/feature-drift.md

 ---
 date: '2017-02-01'
 title: 'Feature drift & responsibility transfer'
+summary: 'Feature drift occurs when implementation diverges from intent and responsibility is retroactively reassigned; alignment and traceability are required to prevent blame cycles.'
 ---

 You planned a feature.
 You scoped it.
 You reviewed it.
 Two months later, the feature is still shipping — but what’s being built no longer resembles the original intent.